nokia-eda/docs/docs/user-guide/installation/customize-install.md

 # Installation customization

-If you haven't skipped the [Installation process](../../getting-started/installation-process.md) section, you already know that EDA uses [kpt][kpt-home] package manager to install EDA components.
-Without getting too much into the details of kpt, you can expect that as other package managers, kpt packages can be customized before the actual manifests will be applied to the cluster.
+If you followed the [Installation process](../../getting-started/installation-process.md) section, you already know that EDA uses [kpt][kpt-home] k8s package manager to install its components.
+Without getting too much into the details of kpt, you can expect that as any other package manager, kpt packages can be customized before the actual manifests will be applied to the cluster.
 This allows users to customize EDA installation according to their needs.

 /// admonition | What about a Makefile?
     type: subtle-question
-In the [Quickstart](../../getting-started/try-eda.md) section we have been using the Makefile to make the installation easier.
-Some customization has been incorporated into the Makefile, so that you could use it to customize the most important bits and pieces, but by no means this Makefile customization is a replacement for the proper customization of the catalog.
+In the [Quickstart](../../getting-started/try-eda.md) section we have been using the Makefile to install the EDA Playground - a ready-to-use environment for trying EDA out.
+The Makefile allows user to [customize the Playground](#playground) installation, but is not suitable for production installation of EDA.

-This section explains how to customize everything related to EDA installation using [kpt][kpt-home] package manager.
+This section explains how to customize the EDA installation using [kpt][kpt-home] package manager.
 ///

 In kpt, the customization is done by setting the values of the parameters marked with the `kpt-set` annotation.
 Consider the [Catalog manifest](https://github.com/nokia-eda/kpt/blob/main/eda-kpt-base/appstore-gh/catalog.yaml) from the `eda-kpt-base` package: